 - Less time under anesthesia

-- Reduced pain and need for pain medicine during recovery
+- Reduced pain and need for pain medicine as your child heals

 - More targeted treatment because neurosurgeons can safely reach areas below the surface of the brain

 Who can benefit from stereo EEG?

 - Are being evaluated for epilepsy surgery